ryandougc/healthcare-php/README.md

 #### Commiting Changes
 ```
+git add . //Stage your changes to be commited into local version control
 git commit -m "[message]" //commit changes to local git repository (not github)
 git push //pushes changes to this github repository.
 You must pull all changes before being able to push anything
 ```